Sheri Greenawald: Performance career

-Greenawald performed several roles with The Municipal Opera Association of St. Louis, including Mimi in Giacomo Puccini's La bohème with Vinson Cole as her Rodolfo in 1978, and Violetta in Verdi's La traviata in 1979.
+Greenawald performed several roles with Opera Theatre of Saint Louis, including Mimì in Giacomo Puccini's La bohème with Vinson Cole as her Rodolfo in 1978, and Violetta in Verdi's La traviata in 1979.
 In 1978 she made her debut at the San Francisco Opera as Marzelline in Beethoven's Fidelio.
 She appeared with that company several more times, portraying the roles of Lauretta in Puccini's Gianni Schicchi (1979), Mozart's Pamina (1980), the title role in Jules Massenet's Cendrillon (1982), Bella in the United States premiere of Michael Tippett's The Midsummer Marriage (1983), Cordelia in Aribert Reimann's Lear (1985), and the title role in Massenet's Manon (1986).